xia0pin9/jscanvas/README.txt

 1. INTRODUCTION:

    JSCanvas is a bottom-up domain specific language, which is specialized for the domain of web based data display.
-JSCanvas is mainly built upon jQuery, Highcharts, and Bootstrap libraries, aim at supporting an easy-to-use clean code data display language.
+JSCanvas is written in JavaScript and mainly built upon jQuery, Highcharts, and Bootstrap libraries, aim at supporting an easy-to-use clean code data display language.

 2. DOCUMENTATION: